aerospike/aerospike-client-python/doc/transaction.rst

     reads/writes hashmaps with given capacities.
 If settings any parameters, both parameters must be specified.

     :param reads_capacity: (unsigned 32-bit integer) expected number of record reads in the MRT.
 Minimum value is 16.
-        Defaults to 128.
+        If not specified, defaults to 128.
     :type reads_capacity: int, optional
     :param writes_capacity: (unsigned 32-bit integer) expected number of record writes in the MRT.
 Minimum value is 16.
-        Defaults to 128.
+        If not specified, defaults to 128.
     :type writes_capacity: int, optional

     :noindex: